net-lisias-ksph/Snacks/GameData/WildBlueIndustries/Snacks/Readme.txt

 REVISION HISTORY

+1.25.2
+- Fix Stresstimator showing up in Space Center window when it shouldn't.
+- Fix corrected density of Hydrazine.

 1.25.1
 - Fix SnacksConverter not restoring skills when the converter is activated and a kerbal transfers to another part.
 - You can now estimate a vessel's max Stress capacity in the VAB/SPH.
 Requires Stress to be enabled (rename the Stress.txt file in LifeSupportResources folder to Stress.cfg).